Header image: Chowhound

 Panko's crustless bread is coarsely ground into airy, large flakes that give fried foods a light, crunchy coating.
 The flakes tend to stay crispier longer than standard breadcrumbs because they don'tt absorb as much grease.

-Although predominantly used in Asian cuisine, panko has been gaining popularity in Western dishes, for example as an excellent topping for Eggplant Parmesan and as a binding agent for crab cakes or Veggie Burgers.
+Although predominantly used in Asian cuisine, panko has been gaining popularity in Western dishes.
+It can be used as an excellent topping for eggplant Parmesan, as an addition to a classic mac and cheese recipe, or as a binding agent for veggie burgers.

 Baked Asparagus Fries